Investigation Location History

 People’s Bank Theatre – History

-Marietta, Ohio has quite a history of being ahead of the curve in the area.
+People’s Bank Theatre Marietta, OH Marietta, Ohio has quite a history of being ahead of the curve in the area.
 There are numerous buildings that utilized technology, like boiler heat and a primitive air conditioning system before these household necessities even had a name.
-The one technological advancement that most do not think about is in the entertainment industry.
-Marietta had its’ fill…
+The one technological advancement that most do not think about is in…

 Read More